-There are 4 advanced settings we will cover in this document.
+There are 5 advanced settings we will cover in this document.

 - Resume on next play.
 With this enabled, the playlist will start from where it left off last time, instead of starting from the beginning.
 This may provide a better experience when the playlist has to be interrupted for any reason.

 - Play Every Setting.
-With this, you can define how you want to have the item repeat.
+With this, you can define how you want to have the item repeated.
 For example, if you have a contractual agreement that an ad will play once every hour, this setting will put a timer on the item, and try to play it once every hour.

 1) How to use sub-playlist control